Our Services

 Doctors typically diagnose GERD when:

-If you're experiencing persistent burning and suspect it may be more than occasional reflux, using a free AI-powered Gastro Esophageal Reflux Disease (GERD) symptom checker can help you understand your symptoms and guide your conversation with a healthcare professional.
+If you're experiencing persistent burning and suspect it may be more than occasional reflux, taking a free AI-powered symptom checker can help you better understand what might be causing your discomfort and prepare meaningful questions for your doctor visit.

 If you're experiencing constant acid reflux, here's what evidence-based medicine recommends.